-Lucy Letby trial: Nurse accused of lying over twin boy's death
+Lucy Letby trial: Nurse says 'dirty' ward was factor in baby deaths

 Mr Johnson again accused Ms Letby of not telling the truth and put it to her that Child E was bleeding as a result of her having "inflicted an injury" on him.

 "I don't accept that.
-That did not happen", she said.
+That did not happen," she said.

-"You killed [Child E] didn't you?", Mr Johnson said.
+"You killed [Child E] didn't you?"
+Mr Johnson said.

-"No", Ms Letby responded.
+"No," Ms Letby responded.

 The nurse earlier said Child E's deterioration and death could have been the result of "medical incompetence" of doctors on shift that night.